I’m currently writing up my PhD thesis in the Department of English, University College London; the title and abstract for my project are below.

 Crime, Space and Disorientation in the Literature and Cinema of Los Angeles

-In Los Angeles film noirs and crime novels, investigators frequently attempt to establish the presence of suspects at crime scenes, whilst disorientated protagonists struggle to avoid incrimination.
 The automobility of Raymond Chandler’s Philip Marlowe allows him to navigate the dispersed topography of 1940s LA, but his investigations are often ineffectual and leave him weary and jaded.
-In the novels of Joseph Wambaugh and James Ellroy, law enforcement officials find their personal identities compromised by jurisdictional conflicts.
-The African-American protagonist of Chester Himes’s If He Hollers Let Him Go (1945) struggles to orientate himself within a wartime Los Angeles in which racism is manifested spatially.
+The protagonist of Chester Himes’s If He Hollers Let Him Go (1945) struggles to orientate himself within a wartime Los Angeles in which racism is manifested spatially.
 Himes’s novel provides a lens through which to view the experience of 1970s South LA depicted in the films of Charles Burnett and Haile Gerima, in which the city’s African-American community confronts disorientating conditions of circumscribed movement and arbitrary incrimination.
-Pursuing careful analyses of character, form and setting, this project explicates some of the compelling and troubling visions of twentieth century urban experience that Los Angeles has prompted, and challenges a critical tendency to elide aspects of city’s racial past.
+Law enforcement officials exert spatial control in the novels of Joseph Wambaugh and James Ellroy, but they also find themselves compromised by jurisdictional conflicts.
+Pursuing careful analyses of character, form and setting, this project explicates some of the compelling and troubling visions of urban experience that Los Angeles has prompted, and challenges a critical tendency to elide aspects of the city’s racial past.